bocaletto-luca/Chords-Note-Music/README.md

 # Chord Note Music Database
-#### Author: Bocaletto Luca
+#### Author: Bocaletto Luca (@bocaletto-luca)

-A MySQL schema storing chord definitions for every note in the chromatic scale, with names and interval lists in both Italian and English.
-Each note (natural, sharp, flat) gets its own table containing all common chord types up to the 13th.
+A robust, production-ready MySQL schema that catalogs every chord extension (triads, 6ths, 7ths, 9ths, 11ths, 13ths) for all 12 chromatic notes (naturals, sharps, flats), with bilingual metadata (Italian & English).

+---

+## 📖 Overview

+The **Chord Note Music Database** provides a uniform set of tables—one per note of the chromatic scale—populated with every common chord type up to the 13th.
+Each table stores:

+- Italian & English chord names
+- Interval breakdowns in both languages
+- Automatic `created_at` / `updated_at` timestamps
+- Unique constraints to prevent duplicates

+Use it as a standalone MySQL reference or convert to JSON for web/mobile apps and APIs.

+---

-## Table Structure (Production-Ready)
+## 🗄️ Table Structure (Production-Ready)

-Every table is named `NoteXY` (where `XY` is the note: DO, DOdiesis, REb, REdiesis, …) and shares this definition:
+Every table is named `NoteXY` (where `XY` is the note: DO, DOdiesis, REb, REdiesis, …) and follows this DDL:

 ```sql
 CREATE TABLE NoteXY (